-This topic contains 3 replies, has 2 voices, and was last updated by Houssam 1 year, 4 months ago.
+- This topic has 3 replies, 2 voices, and was last updated 8 years ago by Houssam.

 God can Only be seen by People in Visions: Exodus 33:23 says that No Man can See God and Live.
 When Moses, Daniel and Ezekiel saw God, They saw Him in a Vision, Not with Physical Eyes.
 The Visible Coming of Christ (Mark 14:62) in “the Glory of the Father” (Matthew 16:27-28) in A.D.
 66 was also a Vision according to Tacitus.